-The Rules and Regulations for the management and control of the Burial Grounds and Gardens of Remembrance adjoining All Saints' Churchyard made by Hartley Parish Council [HPC] under powers conferred by the Local Government Act 1972 and the Local Authorities Cemeteries Order 1977.
+The Rules and Regulations for the management and control of the Burial Grounds and Gardens of Remembrance made by Hartley Parish Council [HPC] under powers conferred by the Local Government Act 1972 and the Local Authorities Cemeteries Order 1977.

-The Burial Grounds and the Old & New Gardens of Remembrance adjoining All Saints' Churchyard in Hartley are in the care and ownership of HPC.
+The Burial Grounds and the Gardens of Remembrance in Hartley are in the care and ownership of HPC.
 The Council is conscious of the need to preserve the area as a place of quietness, dignity, and beauty and is active in carrying out this policy.

-Any matters or queries concerning the Burial Grounds and the Old & New Gardens of Remembrance Rules and Regulations should be addressed to the Clerk to the Council at the address given above, and not to Churches, Undertakers, Memorial Masons, or any other body.
+Any matters or queries concerning the Burial Grounds and the Gardens of Remembrance Rules and Regulations should be addressed to the Clerk to the Council at the address given above, and not to Churches, Undertakers, Memorial Masons, or any other body.